504ensicsLabs/DAMM/README.md

 These attributes and types can be leveraged by the differencing and filtering functions of DAMM

 ### Differencing <a name="differencing"/>
-To use the differencing engine, create 2 databases from 2 distinct memory images - such as one from before and one from after a piece of malware is executed
+To use the differencing engine, create 2 databases from 2 distinct memory images, such as one from before and one from after a piece of malware is executed
 ```
 python damm.py --profile WinXPSP2x86-f before.dmp -p processes --db before.db
 python damm.py --profile WinXPSP2x86 -f after.dmp -p processes --db after.db
 ```

-Then use the --diff option for the baseline db
+Then use the --diff option for the baseline db (here, the db from the uninfected memory image).
 ```
 python damm.py -p processes --db after.db --diff before.db